-Low StockA mitochondrial-encoded peptide that triggers the same metabolic adaptations as sustained exercise — glucose uptake through insulin-independent pathways, improved oxidative capacity, and enhanced stress resistance.
+Low StockA mitochondrial-encoded peptide studied for metabolic effects paralleling exercise adaptation — glucose uptake through insulin-independent pathways, oxidative capacity, and stress resistance.

-Cells release it when they detect metabolic demand.
+Cells release MOTS-c under metabolic demand.
 Endogenous levels rise 12-fold during physical activity.

-The mechanism runs through AMPK, the cellular energy sensor that coordinates fuel availability with energy expenditure.
+Research examines its signaling through AMPK, the cellular energy sensor that coordinates fuel availability with expenditure.

 Observational human data and one MOTS-c analog Phase 1 trial; no native MOTS-c randomized controlled trials